dansholds/grapple-comps-min/content/posts/15241-10p-decatur-in-house-open-to-all-.md

     - Feb
     - gi
     - nogi
-description: Join us for an exhilarating in-house Jiu-Jitsu tournament on Saturday, February 17th, 2024!
+description: &quot;Join us for an exhilarating in-house Jiu-Jitsu tournament on Saturday, February 17th, 2024!
 This competition is specially designed for white and blue belt practitioners, offering a unique platform to showcase your skills and spirit
 price: $35
+location: |
-location: Decatur
+  Decatur

+  United States
 ---
 ## Sign Up
 https://smoothcomp.com/en/event/15241